matheusaires-dev/matheusaires-dev/README.md

 # Matheus Aires Developer

-Hello there! 👋 I'm Matheus Aires, a passionate computer science based in Rio de Janeiro, Brazil.
+Hello there! 👋 I'm Matheus Aires, a passionate computer sciencer based in Rio de Janeiro, Brazil.
 Welcome to my GitHub profile.

 ## About Me